Land Acknowledgement

 Instructions:

-Use Microsoft Word or Mac Pages to organize and submit your photos in the correct order, one photo with caption per page.
-So, if you are submitting five photos, then the Word or Pages document should be five pages long.
+Use Microsoft Word to organize and submit your photos, with one photo and caption per page.
+Therefore, if you are submitting 5 photos, then the document should be 5 pages.

 JOUR3235 (multimedia): Week Seven